-- 40. The authority requires electronic money institutions to safeguard funds which have been received in exchange for electronic money that has been issued in accordance with paragraph 56 of FIR/01.
-Funds received in the form of payment by payment instrument as defined in the Second Schedule to the Act need not be safeguarded until they are credited to the electronic money institution's payment account or are otherwise made available to the electronic money institution in accordance with the execution time requirements laid down in the Central Bank of Malta Directive No 1.
-In any event, such funds shall be safeguarded by no later than five business days after the issuance of the electronic money. - 41.
-Pursuant to paragraph 56 of FIR/01, secure, low-risk assets are assets falling into one of the categories set out in Table 1 of paragraph 17 of Annex III to the Banking Rule on the Capital Adequacy of Credit Institutions (BR/08) for which the specific risk capital charge is no higher than 1.6%, but excluding other qualifying items as defined in paragraph 18 of the Annex.
-Secure, low-risk assets are also units in an undertaking for collective investment in transferrable securities (UCITS) which invests solely in assets as specified in paragraph 40 above.
+- 32. The Authority requires electronic money institutions to safeguard funds which have been received in exchange for electronic money that has been issued in accordance with paragraph 63 of FIR/01.
+Funds received in the form of payment by payment instrument as defined in Article 2 of the Act need not be safeguarded until they are credited to the electronic money institution's payment account or are otherwise made available to the electronic money institution in accordance with the execution time requirements laid down in the Central Bank of Malta Directive No 1.
+In any event, such funds shall be safeguarded by no later than five business days after the issuance of the electronic money. - 33.
+Pursuant to paragraph 63 of FIR/01, secure, low-risk assets are assets falling into one of the categories set out in Table 1 of Article 366(1) of the CRR for which the specific risk capital charge is no higher than 1.6%, but excluding other qualifying items as defined in Article 336(4) of the CRR.

+Secure, low-risk assets are also units in an undertaking for collective investment in transferrable securities (UCITS) which invests solely in assets as specified in the first subparagraph.

+Provided that all such secure, low-risk assets shall also be liquid.
 The authority may in exceptional circumstances and with adequate justification, based on an evaluation of security, maturity, value or other risk elements of assets as specified above, determine which of those assets do not constitute secure, low-risk assets.

-- 42. Safeguarding requirements in line with paragraph 56 of FIR/01 shall be applicable to electronic money institutions undertaking payment services listed in the Second Schedule to the Act that are not linked to the activity of issuing electronic money. - 43.
-Given the crucial importance of safeguarding, an electronic money institution shall inform the authority in advance of any material change in measures taken for safeguarding of funds that have been received in exchange for electronic money issued.
+34. Safeguarding requirements in line with paragraph 63 of FIR/01 shall be applicable to electronic money institutions undertaking payment services listed in the Second Schedule to the Act that are not linked to the activity of issuing electronic money.

+Given the crucial importance of safeguarding, an electronic money institution shall inform the Authority in advance of any material change in measures taken for safeguarding of funds that have been received in exchange for electronic money issued.
 Such a material change may include inter alia a change in the safeguarding method, a change in the credit institution where safeguarded funds are deposited or a change in the insurance undertaking which insured or guaranteed the safeguarded funds.